 Are you Making Excuses?

-I think there are many things that there are no excuses for, grave social injustices being at the top of the list.
-Other things that I feel there is no excuse for is bad manners, bad behaviour, not returning messages, treating others as inferior, being rude and disrespectful and being a bully.
-I could add hundreds of other things we make excuses for but I am sure you get the point.
-What I really want to talk with you about today is my opinion that there is no excuse for not exercising.
-To not exercise and be conscious of your health is pure self sabotage.
+I think there are many things that there are no excuses for, discrimination and grave social injustices being at the top of the list.
+In a lesser category, I also think there is no excuse for is bad manners, bad behaviour, not returning messages, treating others as inferior, being rude and disrespectful and being a bully.
+The list is endless but I'm sure you get my point.
+What I really want to talk with you about today is that I don't think there is an excuse for not looking after your health.

 Same Story, Different Day

 I constantly hear people telling me they would like to get fit, be healthier, get to the gym, go for a walk or simply do some form of physical activity in a day.
-The excuse I hear the most is that they would exercise but that they just don't have the time or the energy at the end of their day.
-I am sorry to say but I just don't buy this excuse.
-Exercise can happen at any time of the day and early morning exercise is a great way to start your day.
+The excuse I hear most often is that they just don't have the time or the energy at the end of their day.
+I'm sorry to say but I just don't buy this excuse.
+Exercise can be done at any time of the day, morning, noon or night.

 The miracle of exercise